friendtech33-DAO/ft33-docs/docs/contracts/02_contract-docs/modules/MINTR/MINTRv1.md

-Wrapper for minting and burning functions of OHM token.
+Wrapper for minting and burning functions of FTW token.